devlooped/TableStorage/readme.md

     serializer: [BsonDocumentSerializer|MessagePackDocumentSerializer|ProtobufDocumentSerializer].Default);
 ```

+> NOTE: when using alternative serializers, entities will need to be annotated with whatever
+> attributes are required by the underlying libraries.

 ### Attributes

 If you want to avoid using strings with the factory methods, you can also annotate the